About

 Applied Research Scientist Intern

-• Published two papers exploring multiple prompt engineering techiques for large language models in tackling legal reasoning tasks.
+• Co-authored two peer-reviewed papers exploring prompt engineering techniques for large language models on legal reasoning tasks.

-• Collaborated with other research scientists to brainstorm applications of novel techniques in NLP on legal products.
+• Collaborated with research scientists to identify opportunities for applying state-of-the-art NLP methods to legal products.

 Oct 2019 - Jul 2020